Perdu/nv14_TAS/README.md

 - Figure out how speed works and extract it.
 Would be great to display it as speed vectors
 - Fix script finding x;y pos + ghost script for the cases in which the player is not falling on frame 1
 - extract all ghost information automatically
-- Display J L R info for ghosts.
-Also for previous and next 10 frames
 - Distance from ghost, with a graph across time?
 Not sure if actually useful
 - Sort Readme into several files for better readability
 - automatically update README with current progress/stats